-Three of Venice’s major sites are located in this square: the Basilica di San Marco,a Byzantine marvel, the Torre dell’Orologio, and the Doge’s Palace – a Gothic palace that was also the seat of the government under the Venetian Republic.
-The piazza itself is majestic, and visitors who go to Florence in the autumn or winter months might even see it flooded, with wooden platforms set up to enable people move around and the locals wading through the water in thigh-high rain boots.
+Three of Venice’s major sites are located in this square: the Basilica di San Marco (a Byzantine marvel), the Torre dell’Orologio and the Doge’s Palace – a Gothic palace that was also the seat of the government under the Venetian Republic.
+The piazza itself is majestic, and visitors who go to Venice in the autumn or winter months might even see it flooded, with wooden platforms set up to enable people to move around, and with the locals wading through the high water (known as acqua alta) in thigh-high rain boots.
 There are numerous cafés and restaurants dotted around the edge, making it the perfect place to relax and take in the local culture.

-Once the main routes in Venice, teeming with merchants’ ships, the Grand Canal is at present still a heavily transited waterway that runs through the center of Venice, from the railway station to San Marco.
+Once the main route in Venice, teeming with merchant ships, the Grand Canal is still a heavily transited waterway that runs through the centre of Venice, from the railway station to San Marco.
 On the sides stand the beautiful palazzi – even the infamous Casanova lived in one these – which were initially built as business hubs by the city’s merchants.
-The vaporetto, or water bus, is a great way – and the least expensive – of exploring this canal, but water taxis are also available, as well as the typical Venetian gondolas, although tourists should be careful to avoid scams.
+The vaporetto, or water bus, is a great way – and the least expensive – to explore this canal, but water taxis are also available, as well as the typical Venetian gondolas, although tourists should be careful to avoid scams.

-The Peggy Guggenheim Collection houses the art of the most influential European and American artists of the 20th century, and is visited daily by hundreds of tourists.
-It is located on the Grand Canal, so it is very easy to reach.
-The Gallerie dell’Accademia displays Venice’s most important paintings.
-The site is made up of three buildings, which all used to have religious ties.
-Napoleon was responsible for the creation of this beautiful museum, not only because he closed churches all over Venice and took their artwork, but also because he set up the Accademia Di Belle Arti at this location and established that it should be a gallery as well as a school.
+The Peggy Guggenheim Collection houses the art of the most influential European and American artists of the 20th century and is a popular spot for art lovers.
+It is located in the Dorsoduro district, not far from the Gallerie dell’Accademia, which displays Venice’s most important paintings.
+The museum is made up of three buildings, which all used to have religious ties.
+Napoleon was responsible for the location of this beautiful museum because he closed churches all over Venice, took their artwork, moved the works to the new locale, and established that it should be a gallery as well as a school.